How To Lay Out Your Manuscript Before You Submit

 - Do left justify your text.

-automatically.
-Do not add an extra space between paragraphs; if you wish to denote a change of subject please use a line of three asterisks.
+- Don't add an extra space between paragraphs; if you wish to denote a change of subject, please use a line of three asterisks.

-- Do not use the automated footnote feature.
+- Don't use the automated footnote feature.
 All footnotes must be gathered together as manual endnotes.
+These can cause the ebook conversion to fail!
 See Footnotes below.

 - Do insert a blank line before subheadings.

 - If you want a blank line or two) hit the "return" or "enter" key twice and add “ZZZ Insert X Blank Lines”.
 Be sparing in your use of white space.
 Too much of it can end up looking like a printing error.

 - Don’t be inconsistent, especially with things like using the numeral 0 and the capital O, and the numeral 1 and the letter I. Inconsistencies like this cannot be picked up on a global “search and replace” and have to be corrected individually.